brianglass/anastasis/files/december.md

 <span style="letter-spacing:-.1pt"> 5.
 Of our venerable and god-bearing father Savvas the sanctified.</span>

 He was born in 439 in Moutalaski, a little village of Cappadocia; from boyhood he entered the stadium of monastic life, under the trainer Evthymios, the great teacher of the desert.
 He became the leader of many monks and teacher of the monasteries of Palestine.
 He went as an envoy to the emperors Anastasios and Justinian the Great, on behalf of the orthodox faith and the doctrines of the Council of Chalcedon.
 He lived for 93 years and died in 533.
-The Typikon which is preserved of the Church offices had its origin in the saintÂ’s monastery.
+The Typikon which is preserved of the Church offices had its origin in the saint’s monastery.

 **No work, and permission for wine and oil.**